betaflight/betaflight.com/docs/development/Rx.md

 The low and high value of a channel range are often referred to as 'End-points'. e.g. 'End-point adjustments / EPA'.

-All attempts should be made to configure your transmitter/receiver to use the range 1000-2000 _before_ using this feature as you will have less preceise control if it is used.
+All attempts should be made to configure your transmitter/receiver to use the range 1000-2000 _before_ using this feature as you will have less precise control if it is used.

 To do this you should figure out what range your transmitter outputs and use these values for rx range configuration.
 You can do this in a few simple steps: